-Stefanie Dach earned her Ph.D. in 2018 at the University of West Bohemia with a thesis on Wilfrid Sellars and scientific realism.
-In her research, she focuses on various aspects of Wilfrid Sellars' philosophy, combined with a general interest in "post-analytic philosophy" and pragmatism.
-She published a book on Richard Rorty and post-analytical philosophy as well as several articles on Wilfrid Sellars, Ludwig Wittgenstein, and pragmatism.
-In her non-working life, she enjoys reading, tai chi, and board games.
-Philosophy fascinates her as an intellectual journey which does not so much help us to find out things about the world but rather about ourselves and other people, about what we think and why we think it.
-Doing philosophy is exploring all these intricate but fragile mental constructions which people are capable of creating.
+Stefanie Dach received her doctor’s degree in 2018 at the University of West Bohemia, defending her thesis on Wilfrid Sellars and scientific realism.
+In her research, she focuses on various aspects of Sellars' philosophy, in combination with a general interest in "postanalytic philosophy" and pragmatism.
+She has published a book on Richard Rorty and postanalytic philosophy as well as several articles on Wilfrid Sellars, Ludwig Wittgenstein, and pragmatism.
+In her private life, she enjoys reading, tai chi, and board games.
+She is fascinated by philosophy as an intellectual journey which helps us find out things about ourselves and other people, about what we think and why we think it.
+Doing philosophy is exploring all these intricate, but fragile mental constructions which people are capable of creating.

 Further information about Stefanie Dach’s research interests and projects is found here .